© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dol-ddinas Roman Earthworks is a scheduled monument protected by Cadw under reference ME077.
 View the official record →

-Dol-ddinas Roman Earthworks is a Roman defence or practice camp situated in Meirionnydd, Wales.
+Dol-ddinas Roman Earthworks is a Roman practice or defence camp situated in Meirionnydd, North Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME077.

 Dol-ddinas Roman Earthworks dates from the roman period, and is classified as a practice camp.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dol-ddinas Roman Earthworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME077.